Cascella-Group-UiO/HyMD/examples/selfassembly/README.md

 4. See `job_destroy_bilayer.sh`.
 It does the following:
    i) Switch off field (use `disable-field` flag) .
 It raises the thermostat temperature to 500K.
 Thermostat coupling groups only between individual cpl groups.
 Run for 1ns.
 Use `utils/h5md2input.py` to extract last frame for next step.
 Call it `hymd_inp_1.h5` ii) Switch on only compressibility term (`hamiltonian = DefaultNoChi`.
 Remove `disable-field` flag).
 Still at 500K.
 Thermostat between all cpl + water groups.
 Run for 1ns.
 Use `utils/h5md2input.py` to extract last frame for next step.
 Call it `hymd_inp_2.h5` iii) Bring down temperature to 323K.
 No other configuration changes.
 Run for 1ns.
 Use `utils/h5md2input.py` to extract last frame for output.
-Call it `hymd_inp_3.h5`
+Call it `hymd_inp_3.h5` that you will find in the folder `hymd-random-out`
+5. `hymd_inp_3.h5` is the input for HyMD.
+Run a regular job script (Eg: `job\_dppc\_betzy.sh`) with this input.

+We expect to see self-assembly.
+What did we do: We started from an equilibrated stable bilayer.
+Blew it up by rasining the temperature.
+Cooled it down.
+Ran HyMD.
+We did not start from a random system.
+This is for being able to compare the kind of self-assembled structure we get from HyMD with the structure we had built on CHARMM-GUI